ortexx/museria/README.md

 The mechanism of the library is very similar to [storacle](https://github.com/ortexx/storacle/).
 The only difference is that the key to the file is the name of the song, not the hash.
 Also, a unique song is considered not with the full title match, but the percentage of coincidence set in the options.

-## What are the limitations
+## What are the requirements

 Currently only mp3 format is supported.
 The tags are id3, based on the [node-id3](https://github.com/Zazama/node-id3).
-TIT2 tag is required to store the file.
-It must be valid for __utils.isSongTitle()__ function.
+TPE1 and TIT2 tags are required to store the song.
+You can use setter __fullTitle__ as __TPE1 - TIT2__ when you set the tags using __utils__.
+It must be a valid combination for __utils.isSongTitle()__ function.
 Also, the network may have its own cover size requirements.
 The number of songs that can be added to one node is configurable as well.

 ## Where to use it

 ### 1. Wherever songs need to be stored decentralized
-For example we can collect all the music on the planet together in one place, but in a decentralized way with the ability to access it at any time.
+For example, we can collect all the music on the planet together in [one place](https://github.com/ortexx/museria-global/), but in a decentralized way with the ability to access it at any time.

 ### 2. For own needs
 You can use it to store music as you like.